6 Home Upgrades You Can Skip When Selling Your Home

 When you’re comparing your home to others on the market or those that have recently sold, refine your search to those built within just a few years of your own.

 And condition refers to more than how fresh the paint is.
 What's the age of the HVAC and roof?
-Cracks in the foundation, water damage, and history of pests are all issues to consider when comparing the condition of your home to others.
+Cracks in the foundation, water damage, and a history of pests are all issues to consider when comparing the condition of your home to others.

 Listing Price vs. Sale Price

 Don’t get swept away by unrealistic price tags.
 A comparable home might be listed for much less than yours, but it's your job to find out how much it actually sold for.
-Just because the asking price is attractive doesn’t mean that the property appraised and sold for that amount.
+Just because the asking price is attractive doesn’t mean that the property was appraised and sold for that amount.

 Amenities

-Aside from the bones of the house, what do other homes have that yours doesn’t or yours has that theirs doesn’t?
+Aside from the bones of the house, what do other homes have that yours doesn’t, or yours has that theirs doesn’t?
 Features like a swimming pool, gourmet kitchen, hot tub, storage shed, finished basement, additions, high-efficiency windows, and new roof are all amenities worth noting.

 You’re not looking to necessarily match all the features of other properties in the area.
 You’re out to estimate the value of your home and how long yours will be on the market as is.
 From there, you can take a look at how to increase value and get more out of your home sale.